proofgeist/ottofms-docs/README.md

 # OttoFMS Docs

-These [docs](https://docs.ottofms.com/) are for the FileMaker management tool [OttoFMS](https://www.ottofms.com/) and its accoompanying tool OttoDeploy, which gives your filemaker server superpowers.
+These [docs](https://docs.ottofms.com/) are for the FileMaker management tool [OttoFMS](https://www.ottofms.com/) and its accompanying tool OttoDeploy, which gives your filemaker server superpowers.

 ## Getting Started